IPs and Subnets

 The other day, I came across ipcalc - a tool that helps you calculate subnet-related info like broadcast IP, network ID, host range, etc - and I thought it'd be fun to learn what goes on under the hood.
 I ended up learning more about how IP addresses (and the internet) work - as well as what did go on under the hood.

-NOTE: IP in this post refers to IPv4 since IPv6 doesn't need subnets anyway.
+NOTE: IP in this post refers to IPv4 since subnets in IPv6 are for entirely different reasons anyway

 What, and Why Subnets?